LukeChannings/VibeServer/readme.md

 ##Configuration.##

 Basic MusicMe configuration is set through the __settings.json__ file, which includes two basic settings: the collection path, (where your music is located,) and the port (which the daemon will listen on.)

+##Todo before 1.0##

+1. Switch from musicmetadata to taglib
+2. Find a way to determine track duration.
+3. Implement HTTP 206 Partial Content for streaming.
+4. Implement directory watching.
+5. Test cross-platform.
+(Only tested on OS X presently.)